fyrus7/FYRUS_LM_FlashMeter/README.md

 -

-this Software is originally based from https://github.com/vpominchuk/lightmeter
+this Software is originally based from a fews project, combining into one with a fix and adjustment.